chriskrycho/v5.chriskrycho.com/site/journal/2020/Data Constructors Part 2 Better TypeScript.md

 series:
     name: Data Constructors
     part: 2

 date: 2020-10-13T21:35:00-0600
-updated: 2020-10-13T21:45:00-0600
+updated: 2020-10-15T21:15:00-0600

 ---

 In the [first post](https://v5.chriskrycho.com/journal/data-constructors-part-1-understanding-by-implementing/) in this two-part series, I showed how you can use fairly standard TypeScript (or Java or C^♯^) to implement the idea of "data constructors" from the Standard ML (SML).
 That post covered everything you need to know to understand what they are and how they work.
 However, I intentionally used a minimal subset of TypeScript’s features to make it as approachable as possible for readers who aren’t TS experts, or who are coming from other languages like Java or C^♯^.
 TypeScript provides tools we can use to implement the same idea more robustly *and* with better performance, though.
-In this post, I’ll explore two of those--with the hope that you come out with a better idea of how to do interesting things with some advanced elements of TypeScript’s type system!
+In this post, I’ll explore two of those—with the hope that you come out with a better idea of how to do interesting things with some advanced elements of TypeScript’s type system!

 *[SML]: Standard ML
 *[TS]: TypeScript